thatsxavierr/thatsxavierr/README.md

 - 💞️ I’m looking to collaborate on future projects
 - 📫 How to reach me IG  @thatsxavierr
 - 😄 Pronouns: he/his
-- ⚡ Fun fact: T'm ambidextrous
+- ⚡ Fun fact: I'm ambidextrous

 <!---
 thatsxavierr/thatsxavierr is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.